Colin reviews the Shimano GRX RX820

 Back in 2019, Shimano announced GRX, the first gravel-specific groupset.
 Following the clutched Ultegra RX rear mech launched in 2018, Shimano borrowed bits and pieces from its road and MTB components to create a system designed to cope with mixed terrain riding.

 Five years on, Shimano has given GRX an overhaul, unveiling three flavours of new 12-speed GRX RX820 components.
-As part of the official launch, I was invited to Bend, Oregon, to spend some time on the new GRX and have a groupset headed to our Gold Coast HQ for further testing.
+As part of the official launch, I was invited to Bend, Oregon, to spend some time on the new GRX and have since had it bolted onto a Scott Addict Gravel to put it through its paces all over South East Queensland and Northern NSW.

 Related